Walk in a Winter Wonderland with Help from the Commuter Rail

 Snowshoeing

 Did you know that hiking trails along the Commuter Rail are great places to snowshoe?
 The Whitney Spur Trail on the Greenbush Line, Blue Hills Reservation on the Fairmount Line, and Nashua River Rail Trail and Bruce Freeman Rail Trail on the Fitchburg Line are some key examples.
 Snowshoeing is a great activity for all skill levels and lets you immerse yourself in all the beautiful winter landscapes.
+Make sure to do your research before embarking on a snowshoeing adventure to discover whether you can rent snowshoes at these trails.

 Skiing and Cross-Country Skiing